Energy policy of the United States: Greenhouse gas emissions

 While the United States has cumulatively emitted the most greenhouse gases of any country, it represents a declining fraction of ongoing emissions, long superseded by China.
 Since its peak in 1973, per capita US emissions have declined by 40%, resulting from improved technology, the shift in economic activity from manufacturing to services, changing consumer preferences and government policy.

 State and local government have launched initiatives.
 Cities in 50 states endorsed the Kyoto protocol.
 Northeastern US states established the Regional Greenhouse Gas Initiative (RGGI), a state-level emissions cap and trade program.

 On February 16, 2007, the United States, together with leaders from Canada, France, Germany, Italy, Japan, Russia, United Kingdom, Brazil, China, India, Mexico and South Africa agreed in principle on the outline of a successor to the Kyoto Protocol known as the Washington Declaration.
 They envisaged a global cap-and-trade system that would apply to both industrialized nations and developing countries.
 The system did not come to pass.

 Arjun Makhijani argued that in order to limit global warming to 2 °C, the world would need to reduce CO2 emissions by 85% and the US by 95%.
 He developed a model by which such changes could occur.
-Effective delivered energy is modeled to increase from about 75 Quadrillion Btu in 2005 to about 125 Quadrillion in 2050, but due to efficiency increases, the actual energy input increases from about 99 Quadrillion Btu in 2005 to about 103 Quadrillion in 2010 and then to decrease to about 77 Quadrillion in 2050.
+Effective delivered energy is modeled to increase from about 75 quadrillion BTU in 2005 to about 125 quadrillion in 2050, but due to efficiency increases, the actual energy input increases from about 99 quadrillion BTU in 2005 to about 103 quadrillion in 2010 and then will decrease to about 77 quadrillion in 2050.
 Petroleum use is assumed to increase until 2010 and then linearly decrease to zero by 2050.
 The roadmap calls for nuclear power to decrease to zero, with the reduction also beginning in 2010.